Acquire measurements to small targets quickly and safely.

 Telecom operations involve installing a new system or collecting existing position information for inventory purposes.
 Precise network design, including signal strength optimization, demands proper tower placement.

 Laser Tech’s TruPulse® laser rangefinders acquire measurements to small targets extremely quickly and safely without needing to place a reflector at the target.
 They are used for measuring antenna heights, site inspections, mapping obstructions, and tower mapping.

-Integrate one of these lasers with your existing GPS and collecting the position of buildings, heights of trees and other obstruction mapping is now done with a simple push of the button.
-No need to climb tall towers anymore to get the antenna height measurement, you can now safely measure those multiple antennas right from the ground.
-Site inspections are simple and effortless - verify the position, height, clearance and elevation and get the measurements you need to get the job done right the first time.
+Integrate one of these lasers with your existing GPS and collect the position of buildings, heights of trees, and mapping other obstructions – done with a simple push of a button.
+Site inspections are simple and effortless – verify the position, height, clearance and elevation to get the measurements you need to get the job done right the first time.

 Flexible on-board calculations give you the freedom to collect and record data on the go.
 Choose one of our LaserSoft® data collection apps, or use one of many offset ready apps on the market to simplify your record-keeping on the jobsite.